ERA-IITK/Iota/README.md

 * Click on Add/import project.

-* Type in a Project name, like actions-codelab.
+* Type in a Project name, like **Chatbot**.
 This name is for your own internal reference; later on, you can set an external name for your project.

 * Click Create Project.